Class Helps WSU Athletes Explore Name, Image, and Likeness Opportunities

 Besides the new earning potential for student-athletes, the policy change creates a tremendous opportunity to deliver business education across the WSU Pullman campus, she says.

 In anticipation of the NCAA decision, Mayes and CfE Assistant Director Asa Brown developed a 1-credit entrepreneurship class for student-athletes interested in opportunities related to name, image, and likeness.
-The class debuted in summer to 41 incoming freshman and transfer students, covering topics such as intellectual property, personal branding and digital marketing, finance and contracting, and life after sports.
+The class debuted last summer to 41 incoming freshman and transfer students, covering topics such as intellectual property, personal branding and digital marketing, finance and contracting, and life after sports.

 An entrepreneur and athlete